Greyfriars, Coventry

 Greyfriars was a medieval Franciscan priory in Coventry, England.
-The original monastic buildings were lost in the Reformation; the spire standing on the site today was most recently part of a 19th-century church that was destroyed in an air raid in the Second World War.
+The original monastic buildings were lost in the English Reformation; the spire standing on the site today was most recently part of a 19th-century church that was destroyed in an air raid in the Second World War.
 The spire, also called Christchurch Steeple, is a Grade II* listed building.

 History

 The first mention of the Franciscans or Greyfriars in Coventry is in the Pipe Rolls of 1234, which show Henry III allowing them timber to use for their oratory or church.
 From later documents it is evident that Ranulf de Blondeville, Earl of Chester, permitted them to erect their house on his manor of Cheylesmore, on the south-west side of the city.

 In August 1289, Roger de Montalt granted the Franciscan friars of Coventry a site for the enlargement of their area.
 He also obtained a licence, contrary to the wishes of the monks of Coventry, to close the way leading from Kenilworth to Coventry, but this was on condition he made another way on the adjacent land also granted to them by Roger.

 In 1359, Richard II granted the Grey Friars as much stone from the quarry in the Black Prince's park at Cheylesmore as they needed for their house.
 He also granted free access for their workmen for the quarried stone.
-A grant was also given for the right to dig earth for the walls and plaster, and for a postern gate, or secret gate, into Cheylesmore park for the recreation of the friars.
+A grant was given for the right to dig earth for the walls and plaster, and for a postern gate, or secret gate, into Cheylesmore park for the recreation of the friars.
 They were not, however, to pass beyond the quarry.
 The key to the gate was to be kept by the warden, and it was only to be used by those who were sick.

 The Franciscan friars, or Greyfriars, were content with very humble churches as well as conventual buildings.
 Through the years, however, their supporters erected churches on their site.
 In about 1300, the Hastings family built a chapel on the north side of the friars' church, where several generations of the family were buried.
 John Ward, the first mayor of the city, was also buried in the church of the Greyfriars in 1348.